ultimatecodelab/intro-restful/README.md

 In this exercise we will have a look at the bullding of a simple RESTful API.

 ## Exercises
-1. Update npm using the command 'npm install -g npm'.
+1. Update npm using the commands 'npm cache clear' and 'npm install -g npm'.

 1. Download the files in this repository, extract them, and open a command prompt in the directory.